Isaac4lves/Isaac4lves/README.md

 # Hello, I'm Isaac 👋

-You can also call me Froggo and i'm new on PHP and Python but i have some skills in HTML and CSS.
-I'm passionate about web development and I want to work as a freelancer.
+You can also call me Froggo and i'm new on PHP and Python but i have some skills in HTML and CSS.I'm in love for back-end development and I want to work as a freelancer.

 # What am I doing 🚀
 - I'm learning PHP and how to use MySQL to create dynamic and functional websites.